LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

    };

-The *keys* of ``oldPointStructure`` are the Scrabble points stored as ints, and the *values* a string letters.
+The *keys* of ``oldPointStructure`` are the Scrabble points stored as ints, and the *values* a string of letters.
 All letters in the array have the Scrabble point value equal to the key.
 For example, ``"A"`` and ``"R"`` are worth 1, ``"K"`` is worth 5, and ``"J"`` is worth 8.